Islamic Architecture in Spain: Moorish and Arab History

 9. Cristo de la Luz, Toledo

-Upon entering, you’ll find an interior adorned with ribbed vaults and horseshoe arches.
-Within the mosque, careful observation reveals inscriptions and plaster etchings dating back to the 10th century.
+Coming through the main door, you’ll find the inside decorated with ribbed vaults and horseshoe arches.
+Within the mosque, if you look carefully you’ll see inscriptions and plaster etchings dating back to the 10th century.

-The architectural marvel, both inside and out, is a testament to engineering prowess, especially considering its enduring presence in the heart of a city surrounded by modern structures.
-The Cristo de la Luz serves as a captivating intersection of history, culture, and architectural ingenuity.
+The architectural marvel, both inside and out, is a testament to engineering at the time, especially considering its enduring presence in the heart of a city surrounded by modern structures.
+The Cristo de la Luz is truly amazing considering how long its been standing.

 10. Calahorra Tower, Córdoba